VeryLargeGraph/HGED/README.md

     python run.py

 ## Running example

 You can type in dataset number, parameters l, delta and method number to control the program:

-    Dataset name(str): HS
+    Dataset name(str): dataset_name
     Tau(int): 5
-    Lambda(int): 3
+    Lambda(float): 3
     Type one number to chose the algorithm: [1]HEP-JS; [2]HEP-DFS; [3]HEP-BFS. (int): 2

-## Tips
+## Dataset Formats

-Due to the limit of space, we only upload some datasets of small size here.
-Welcome to e-mail me for more datasets of hypergraphs.
+dataset_name.data: each line is a hyperedge cantaining several ids of nodes

+    205,258,292
+    3,7,42,47
+    65,117
+    292,303
+    9,269
+    9,285
+    ...

+dataset_name.label : each line is the label of node with id equals current line id

+    9
+    9
+    3
+    3
+    8
+    ...